rollup/rollup/CONTRIBUTING.md

 git reset --hard
 ```

+### Installing dependencies

+Running `npm install` will install the necessary dependencies.
+If it fails, it might be because the Rust toolchain is not yet set up for WebAssembly, see above.

 ### How to run one test on your local machine

 With `npm run test` you can run all tests together.